carolinechuu/ECE-3400-Team-12/assignments.md

 My dog ate my homework...

 # Team Contract
-In case you didn't go into our "About" page... [here](docs/contract.pdf) is our team contract.
+Go back and use our "About" page!